We all know that dogs like to share everything with their owners, including (and perhaps especially) food.

 Now that you know how to safely feed your dog seeds, go out and buy some natural unsalted seeds without the shell to share with your good boy!

-Do you think dogs need to eat seeds (like sunflower or pumpkin)?
+Do you think dogs should eat sunflower or pumpkin seeds?
 Tell us in the comments!